GSA-TTS/assessment-review-tool/docs/buildpackNodeNotes.md

 Old versions of node are only provided to assist in migrating to newer versions.
 ```

-I suspect at some point in the past, there was a buildpack which supported Node 14.
+We suspect at some point in the past, there was a buildpack which supported Node 14.
 This buildpack was then deprecated, and api’s `engine`, which defines the runtime
 environment for both frontend and api, was updated to the (much) newer Node version
 accordingly.